Founded in 1966, AZCEND changes lives by nourishing minds and bodies to create a connected, thriving community.

 *In accordance with Federal law and U.S Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.

-In fiscal year 2015-2016, I-HELP (Interfaith Homeless Emergency Lodging Program) provided 7,137 bed nights to 324 unduplicated individuals.
-225 individuals received intensive case management services.
-I-HELP made 196 employment placements for homeless individuals and 86 housing placements for homeless individuals
+In the fiscal year 2021-22, I-HELP (Interfaith Homeless Emergency Lodging Program) provided 5,053 bed nights to 150 unduplicated individuals.

 Interfaith Homeless Emergency Lodging Program (I-HELP).
 I-HELP provides a safe place to sleep and a hot meal for homeless adults every night of the week.
 I-HELP also offers case management services to connect homeless individuals to the vital resources needed to regain stability and break the vicious cycle of homelessness.
 The mobile shower unit, the “Chandler Clean Machine,” provides guests with ready access to a warm shower.